Richard Foster (Scottish footballer)

 Richard Martyn Foster (born 31 July 1985) is a Scottish football coach and former professional footballer.
-He played for Aberdeen, Rangers, Bristol City, St Johnstone, Ross County, Partick Thistle, and Detroit City.
+He played for Aberdeen, Rangers, Bristol City, St Johnstone, Ross County, Partick Thistle and Detroit City.
 He was made Captain of Aberdeen by then manager Craig Brown.

 Foster primarily played as a right back, although he was a versatile player; goalkeeper is the only position in which he never played.
 He played over 600 games before moving into coaching in 2022.

 He worked as Head of Academy Coaching and also managed the Under-18 side at Motherwell from 2023 to 2025.
 In November 2025, he became assistant to Jon Daly at League of Ireland Premier Division club Waterford.

-In May 2018, Foster married Scottish singer-songwriter Amy Macdonald.
+He was sacked by Waterford on 2nd May 2026 following loss of 8 matches.

 Early life

 Foster was born in Elgin, Moray to Martyn and Carol Foster (née Cruickshank).
 He was a Rangers fan as a boy.

 Club career

 Aberdeen

 Foster made his debut for Aberdeen aged 17 on 10 May 2003 in a Scottish Premier League match against Partick Thistle, coming on as a substitute for Darren Mackie.
 He scored his first goal for the club almost exactly a year later during a 2–1 league defeat to Dundee on 15 May 2004.
 Foster became a first team regular under Jimmy Calderwood and signed a two-year contract extension on 31 July 2007.

 Although naturally a right winger, Foster made significant progress playing in the left back position during the 2007–08 season, impressing with his man-marking performances when Aberdeen's first-choice left back Richie Byrne was injured.
 On 20 September 2007, he made his European debut in the first leg of Aberdeen's UEFA Cup first round tie against Dnipro, coming on as a 72nd-minute substitute for Jackie McNamara as the game ended 0–0.
 Foster started at left back in the return match in Ukraine on 4 October and provided the assist for Darren Mackie's opening goal, sending in the cross for the striker to head home from close range.
 Despite Dnipro salvaging a 1–1 draw, Aberdeen progressed to the group stages of the tournament on away goals.
 On 20 December, Foster scored the first European goal of his career in Aberdeen's 4–0 UEFA Cup group stage win over Copenhagen.
 The result put the Dons through to the last 32, where they lost 7–3 on aggregate to Bayern Munich (drawing the first leg 2–2 at Pittodrie and losing 5–1 in the second leg at the Allianz Arena).

-In February 2009, Foster was involved in a training ground bust up with Calderwood which led to him being omitted from the Aberdeen squad to face Dundee United on 21 February, after he called the then Dons manager "stupid".
+In February 2009, Foster was involved in a training ground bust-up with Calderwood which led to him being omitted from the Aberdeen squad to face Dundee United on 21 February, after he called the then Dons manager "stupid".

 Despite criticism from some supporters, upon Foster's return to Aberdeen he was appointed as Paul Hartley's successor as Aberdeen captain for the 2011–12 season.